 - Think of a few topics of conversation and prepare your vocabulary in advance.

 Going on a trip to a foreign country with just a handle on the basics of politeness and asking for directions?
 That’s already better than many tourists!
-If you can manage to make yourself understood and understand in return, that’s the main thing.
-Then you’ll improve bit by bit.
+If you can manage to make yourself understood and understand in return, that’s the main goal.
+After that, you’ll improve bit by bit.
 It doesn’t matter if you misuse grammar or parts of speech at first.
 Native speakers will often be delighted to see you learning their language.

 Aside from vocabulary, if there’s one exercise you need to practice first, it’s pronunciation.
 Good pronunciation does 50% of the work in a conversation!
-If you make too many pronunciation mistakes in a foreign language, you run the risk of being misunderstood.
-Sometimes, despite your interlocutor’s best efforts!
+If you make too many pronunciation mistakes in a foreign language, you run the risk of being misunderstood, even sometimes despite your speaking partner’s best efforts!
 A simple, well-pronounced sentence is better than a long, incomprehensible speech.

 - The Importance of Body Language in Communication

-- Make Your Home a Language-Learning Haven: The Best Ways to Learn a Language at Home
+- The Best Ways to Learn a Language at Home

 Comments